 Ayurvedic herb sales in the U.S. market would benefit from researchers, the media and ultimately consumers being educated about the limitations of drug-style trials for herbal medicine.
 In addition, companies should push researchers to innovate new ways to study traditional herbal medicine to quantify therapeutic properties in a meaningful way for consumers.

-The average U.S. consumer is likely to have limited knowledge of the traditional uses and benefits of Indian herbs such as ashwagandha.
-This presents opportunity for growth, but it can be a challenge to educate consumers raised with modern Western medicine who often consider herbs through the allopathic view of one substance for a condition, rather than the traditional approach of combining several herbs into a formula.
+The average U.S. consumer is likely to have limited knowledge of the traditional uses and benefits of Indian herbs such as At this presents an opportunity for growth Ashwagandha.
+This presents an opportunity for growth, but it can be a challenge to educate consumers raised with modern Western medicine who often consider herbs through the allopathic view of one substance for a condition, rather than the traditional approach of combining several herbs into a formula.

 The more Americans and researchers understand Ayurveda and how to effectively use Ayurvedic herbs to promote health and well-being, the easier it will be for companies to introduce and sell these herbs to U.S. consumers.